Baseball card: 1948–1980

 This did not prevent a large number of regional companies from producing successful runs of trading cards.
 Additionally, several U.S. companies attempted to enter into the market at a national level.
 In 1959, Fleer, a gum company, signed Ted Williams to an exclusive contract and sold a set of cards featuring him.
 Williams retired in 1960, forcing Fleer to produce a set of Baseball Greats cards featuring retired players.
 Like the Topps cards, they were sold with gum.
-In 1963, Fleer produced a 67 card set of active players (this time with a cherry cookie in the packs instead of gum), which was not successful, as most players were contractually obligated to appear exclusively in Topps trading card products.
-Post Cereals issued cards on cereal boxes from 1960 to 1963 and sister company Jell-O issued virtually identical cards on the backs of its packaging in 1962 and 1963.
+In 1963, Fleer produced a 67-card set of active players (this time with a cherry cookie in the packs instead of gum), which was unsuccessful, as most players were contractually obligated to appear exclusively in Topps trading card products.
+Post Cereals issued cards on cereal boxes from 1960 to 1963, and sister company Jell-O issued virtually identical cards on the backs of its packaging in 1962 and 1963.

 In 1965, Topps licensed production to Canadian candy maker O-Pee-Chee.
-The O-Pee-Chee sets were essentially identical to the Topps sets until 1969, when the backs of the cards were branded O-Pee-Chee.
+The O-Pee-Chee sets were identical to the Topps sets until 1969 when the backs of the cards were branded O-Pee-Chee.
 In 1970, due to federal legislation, O-Pee-Chee was compelled to add French-language text to the backs of its baseball cards.

-In the 1970s, several companies took advantage of a new licensing scheme, not to take on Topps, but to create premiums.
-Kellogg's began to produce 3D-cards inserted with cereal and Hostess printed cards on packages of its baked goods.
+In the 1970s, several companies took advantage of a new licensing scheme, not to take on Topps but to create premiums.
+For example, Kellogg's began to produce 3D-cards inserted with cereal and Hostess printed cards on packages of its baked goods.

 In 1976, a company called TCMA, which mainly produced minor league baseball cards, produced a set of 630 cards consisting of Major League Ball players.
-The cards were produced under the name the Sports Stars Publishing Company, or SSPC.
-TCMA published a baseball card magazine named Collectors Quarterly which it used to advertise its set offering it directly via mail order.
-The cards were available directly from TCMA, and were not made available again, like other sets issued by TCMA, due to a manufacturers' agreement.
+The cards were produced under the Sports Stars Publishing Company, or SSPC.
+TCMA published a baseball card magazine named Collectors Quarterly, which it used to advertise its set, offering it directly via mail order.
+Due to a manufacturers' agreement, the cards were available directly from TCMA and were not made available again, like other sets issued by TCMA.